NCI-NAACCR-Zone-Design/Louisiana/README.md

 Run `python3 make_downloadables.py` to compile the downloadable ZIP files under `static/downloads/`.

+Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.

 ### Rebuilding For The Website

 Lastly, be sure to run `npm run build` to update the files as seen by the web server.

+Again, **do not forget to do `npm run build`** after making changes the content of `static/`, including replacing images or loading new data.